flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 NPCs are managed through the following components:

 1. **NPCManager**:
-   - Creates NPC GameObjects
+   - Creates NPC GameObjects using the `NPC.prefab` template
    - Connects NPCs to LLMCharacters
-   - Handles NPC placement in the train environment
+   - Handles NPC placement in the train environment based on the character's `initial_location` field
+   - Contains `availableAnimContainers` array (must be assigned in Inspector) which holds references to the four `NPCAnimContainer` Scriptable Objects used for visual representation
+   - Assigns animations cyclically to NPCs based on character index

 2. **Character Component**:
    - Links NPC GameObject to LLMCharacter